NaelaAssaf/WebTech/md/02-html-intro.md

 ## Headers: `H*`

-The purpose of a header is to indicate the start of a new block a add an appropriate heading.
+The purpose of a header is to indicate the start of a new block and add an appropriate heading.

 The m4_tag(hn)-tags come in 6 variations.
 From to highest order header `h1` to